 Right magnification for a binocular when watching horseracing?

 If you are an avid horseracing spectator, you need sufficient binoculars to see how your horse is performing against the others.
 Since there is a lot of movement involved, stability is important.
 To get the best stability, you need a bigger field of vision and, therefore, a lower magnification.
 A big field of vision is also important as you need to see all the competitors in one view.

 A 7x42 or 7x50 binocular can work perfectly.
 The bigger lens size will allow for enough light to give you a defined and crisp image that is stable and easy to follow.

 At an affordable cost, these binocs feature a 10x42 magnification objective lens.
 The binoculars come with ED prime glass and ultra-wide band coatings.
 It has a wide field of view with a long eye-relief and locking diopter.

 This pair comes accessorized with a soft carrying case, a microfiber carry bag and neck strap.
 The rain guard HD on this set of binoculars allows you to enjoy a clear and bright view that other optics would not deliver.

 If you have made it all the way to here, I have to thank you from the bottom of my heart.
 It took me many hours to write this buyers guide, and it took days of research.

 I have recommended a few different options in the comparison table. and I believe that these are some of the best options on the market today.
 None of the recommendations are over $500.
 I believe the difference in quality is not justified by the inflated price.

-You could step into your nearest Bass Pro Shops, Cabelas or even Walmart and grab a pair of binos.
+You could step into your nearest Bass Pro Shops, best buy, Cabelas or even Walmart and grab a pair of binos.
 My recommendation is to stick with Amazon.
 They have all the information you need available.
-One of my favourite things about Amazon, is all those user reviews by people like you and me.
+One of my favorite things about Amazon, is all those user reviews by people like you and me.